VA Educational Benefits

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.

-Harford Community College will not impose any penalty on the individual, that includes late fees, denial of access to classes, libraries or other institutional facilities; or require the Chapter 31 individual to borrow additional funds, due to a delay of Tuition and Fee payments from the VA under Chapter 31 VR&E.
+Harford Community College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.